sm0526/ReadMeCreater/Develop/README.md

   To run any tests, run the following command:

   ```
-  undefined
+  npm test
   ```

   ## Contributing

-  sljfdkj
+  p

   ## Questions

   A common question about the repo is:

-  jsj
+  o

-  If you have any other questions about the repo, open an issue or contact me personally at undefined.
+  If you have any other questions about the repo, open an issue or contact me personally at j.

-  You can find more of my work at [undefined](https://github.com/undefined/)
+  You can find more of my work at [s](https://github.com/s/).